Organizational Services Division

 Human Resources Section

-The Training Unit is responsible for the Field Training and Evaluation of all new sworn hires.
-They are also responsible for annual In-Service training and ensuring that personnel receive training to keep their abilities current.
+The Professional Development Unit is responsible for the Field Training and Evaluation of all new sworn hires.
+They also work closely with the Florida Criminal Justice and Standards Commission to ensure that all of the agency's sworn employees remain current on the state-required training necessary to maintain their sworn status and keep their abilities current.
 The unit also coordinates specialized training by either hosting specialized training at our training facilities or by assisting employees attending various schools and seminars.

 Sheriff Staly encourages employees to continue their formal and specialized education to attain their personal goals and to better serve the community.
 To support this goal, the Agency provides college reimbursement to non-probationary employees within agency guidelines.

-Accreditation Unit
+Accreditation

 The Flagler County Sheriff’s Office was initially awarded state law enforcement accreditation on February 9, 2005, by the Commission for Florida Law Enforcement Accreditation, Inc. (CFA).
 The Agency has also been accredited by the National Institute of Ethics and The Accreditation Unit.
 The Communications Center is also accredited.
 The Agency was awarded state accreditation from the Florida Corrections Accreditation Commission in 2018, the first time in agency history.
 The unit is responsible for reviewing and maintaining the agency's written general orders and all forms used by the Sheriff’s Office.